julianprester/website/src/links/the-false-promise-of-chatgpt.md

 syndicated: 2024-10-24T03:00:00.000Z
 ---

-Large language models have been prophesied to be a jumping board to general AI.
-Noam Chomsky argues that they are not.
-Large language models are incredibly strong at predicting language, but they are incapable of explaining language; a trait that is a necessary condition for intelligence.
+Large language models are predicted to advance general AI, but Noam Chomsky disagrees.
+While good at predicting language, they cannot explain it, a necessity for true intelligence.